shengnxu/triton/scripts/amd/gemm/README.md

 ## matmul kernel

 The matmul kernel implementation can be found as [matmul_kernel.py](https://github.com/ROCm/triton/blob/triton-mlir/scripts/amd/gemm/matmul_kernel.py), which includes the following features:
-- grouping order of workgroup id, which is controled by `GROUP_SIZE_M`, that implements L2 cache optimization introduced in the [tutorial](https://triton-lang.org/main/getting-started/tutorials/03-matrix-multiplication.html#l2-cache-optimizations).
+- grouping order of workgroup id, which is controlled by `GROUP_SIZE_M`, that implements L2 cache optimization introduced in the [tutorial](https://triton-lang.org/main/getting-started/tutorials/03-matrix-multiplication.html#l2-cache-optimizations).
-- split-k algorithm, which is controled by `SPLIT_K`.
+- split-k algorithm, which is controlled by `SPLIT_K`.
-- Bias along M dim, which is controled by `BIAS` and `bias_ptr`.
+- Bias along M dim, which is controlled by `BIAS` and `bias_ptr`.
-- Masked load along K dim inside the loop, which is controled by `EVEN_K`.
+- Masked load along K dim inside the loop, which is controlled by `EVEN_K`.
 This means `BLOCK_SIZE_K` does not need to divide K dim.

 ### Differences between the tutorial

-Unlike the [matmul tutorial](https://github.com/triton-lang/triton/blob/main/python/tutorials/03-matrix-multiplication.py) (referred as the tutorial), the matmul kernel used in the tuning script (referred as the kerel) does not guard load along M and N dim ([this](https://github.com/triton-lang/triton/blob/main/python/tutorials/03-matrix-multiplication.py#L282-L283) shows how this is done in the tutorial).
+Unlike the [matmul tutorial](https://github.com/triton-lang/triton/blob/main/python/tutorials/03-matrix-multiplication.py) (referred as the tutorial), the matmul kernel used in the tuning script (referred as the kernel) does not guard load along M and N dim ([this](https://github.com/triton-lang/triton/blob/main/python/tutorials/03-matrix-multiplication.py#L282-L283) shows how this is done in the tutorial).
 When `BLOCK_SIZE_M` or `BLOCK_SIZE_N` does not divide M or N, the kernel will